mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 -   stool.trim.unique.good.filter.unique.fasta
 -   stool.trim.unique.good.filter.names

-In a published paper called \"Ironing out the wrinkles in the rare biosphere through improved OTU clustering\" in Environmental Microbiology, Sue Huse, Mitch Sogin, and colleagues suggest using a preclustering step to reduce sequencing noise from pyrosequencing data.
+In a published paper called "Ironing out the wrinkles in the rare biosphere through improved OTU clustering" in Environmental Microbiology, Sue Huse, Mitch Sogin, and colleagues suggest using a preclustering step to reduce sequencing noise from pyrosequencing data.
 The basic idea is that abundant sequences are likely to generate